who-knows-inc/KEA_DAT_DevOps_2025_Spring/00._Course_Material/00._Meta_Course_Material/exam_report_requirements.md

 ## Report formalities

 The word "report" is just a name.
-Don't look at this as a document that requires a page of content, introduction, abstract, synopsis, conclusion, etc. This is just a technical writeup that sets the stage for the exam.
+Don't look at this as a document that requires a table of contents, introduction, abstract, synopsis, conclusion, etc. This is just a technical writeup that sets the stage for the exam.
 The report is not decisive for your grade.
 It is just to give the censor and I an idea of your project in advance.

 However, these are the formalities that your report must include: